Testable is focused on simplifying load testing without sacrificing flexibility and power. The key concepts are described here.

 - Write a Webdriver.io Selenium script: Write a Webdriver.io Selenium script for Nodejs.

-- Run a Gatling Simulation: Gatling, another popular source tool, can be used to define the scenario.
+- Run a Gatling Simulation: Gatling, a Scala DSL based open source tool, can be used to define the scenario.
 Then simply use Testable to execute that simulation at scale.

 A test configuration define the load parameters that specify which scenario to run and how much load to generate.
 This includes the load profile, number of concurrent clients, iterations or duration, and the regions to execute in.
 The work is then split up and distributed out to eligible Testable agents.